 If the borrower responds to the notice within 14 days and instructs the school to make all or a portion of the post-withdrawal disbursement, the school must make the post-withdrawal disbursement of the credit balance within 120 days of determining that the student withdrew and in the manner specified by the borrower.
 If the borrower does not respond to the notice, the post-withdrawal disbursement of the credit balance cannot be made.
 If the borrower responds to the school's notice after the 14 days have expired, the school may, but is not required to, make the post-withdrawal disbursement of the credit balance to the borrower.
-If the school chooses not to make the post-withdrawal disbursement of the credit balance to the borrower.
-If must provide written or electronic notice to the borrower of the outcome of his or her postwithdrawal disbursement request. [§668.22(a)(4)(ii)(B)]
+If the school chooses not to make the post-withdrawal disbursement of the credit balance to the post-withdrawal disbursement of the outcome of his or her post-withdrawal disbursement request. [§668.22(a)(4)(ii)(B)]